AviatrixSystems/avxlabs-docs/ace_pro/docs/lab3.md

 Enterprises can define their network domains (aka *segments*) and group VNets/VPCs/VCNs with similar security policies without requiring firewall solutions.

-Aviatrix transit and spokes architecture help (aka *Hub & Spoke* architecture) enterprises create customised segments and onboard branches, partners and customers in their respective segments so no partner can communicate with each other unless desired.
+Aviatrix transits and spokes architecture (aka *`Hub & Spoke`* architecture) help enterprises create customised segments and onboard branches, partners and customers in their respective segments so no partner can communicate with each other unless desired.

 ## 3. Topology